 A planning permit is also accompanied by endorsed plans that show what is to be built and how the land can be used.
 The proposed use or development must satisfy all the conditions on a planning permit and comply with the endorsed plans.
 This means the use or the buildings and works must be undertaken as shown on the endorsed plans.

 If you need to make changes to a planning permit you will likely need to apply to Council to amend the planning permit.
 Council can sometimes assess minor changes to the plans without the need to apply for a new permit, however an amended planning permit application will be required if Mitchell Shire Council doesn’t consider the changes to be minor.

 It is important not to confuse planning permits with building permits.
 Building permits relate to the method of construction of a building or development.
 If you have a planning permit you may still need to obtain a building permit.

-Planning: A Short Guide, published by the Department of Transport, Planning and Local Infrastructure (DTPLI), provides more detailed information about the planning permit process.
+The State Government has published Planning: A Short Guide, which provides more detailed information about the planning permit process.

 If you are unsure if a proposed use or development requires a planning permit, want to know what limitations may apply to a piece of land, or want more information on the planning permit process, please contact the Statutory Planning Department.

 How long does the application process take?